Curl (C1, C2)

 Mode of Inheritance: Incomplete dominance

-Breeds appropriate for testing: Many breeds including Airedale Terrier, American Water Spaniel, Australian Labradoodle, Bichon Frise, Boykin Spaniel, Chesapeake Bay Retriever, Dachshund, Fox Terrier (Wire-haired), Goldendoodle, Havanese, Irish Water Spaniel, Kerry Blue Terrier, Kuvasz, Labradoodle, Maltese, Poodle, Portuguese Water Dog, Soft Coated Wheaten Terrier, Welsh Terrier, and Crossbreeds
+Breeds appropriate for testing: C1: many breeds including Airedale Terrier, American Water Spaniel, Australian Labradoodle, Bichon Frise, Boykin Spaniel, Chesapeake Bay Retriever, Dachshund, Fox Terrier (Wire-haired), French Bulldog, Goldendoodle, Havanese, Irish Water Spaniel, Kerry Blue Terrier, Kuvasz, Labradoodle, Lagotto Romagnolo, Maltese, Mudi, Poodle, Portuguese Water Dog, Schapendoes, Soft Coated Wheaten Terrier, Welsh Terrier, and Crossbreeds

 Explanation of Results:

 • Dogs with N/N genotype are expected to have a straight coat.
-They cannot transmit this curl variant to their offspring.
+They cannot transmit these curl alleles to their offspring.

-• Dogs with N/C genotype are expected to have a wavy coat.
-They may transmit this curl variant to 50% of their offspring.
-Matings between two N/C dogs are expected to produce 50% puppies with wavy hair and 25% puppies with curly hair.
+• Dogs with N/C1 or N/C2 genotypes are expected to have a wavy coat.
+They may transmit the curl allele to 50% of their offspring.
+Matings between two dogs with one copy of any curl allele (N/C1 or N/C2) are expected to produce 50% puppies with wavy hair and 25% puppies with curly hair.

-• Dogs with C/C genotype are expected to have a curly coat.
-They will transmit this curl variant to all of their offspring.
+• Dogs with C1/C1, C1/C2 or C2/C2 genotypes are expected to have a curly coat.
+They will transmit a curl allele to all of their offspring.

 Turnaround Time